 Can I foster if I have a long-term health condition?

 Your health will be considered when applying to foster and any long-term conditions are taken into account.
 The most important factor is whether you are physically and psychologically fit enough to cope with the demands of caring for a child – this may vary depending on the age of the children that you are approved for.

 I have suffered from depression in the past, will that prevent me from fostering?

-Past mental illness is not a bar to becoming a foster carer, in fact there is no diagnosis that can automatically prevent you fostering.
-However you would need to discuss this with any fostering service that you applied to.
-A medical report is always sought as part of the assessment process, and you would also need to consider the impact that the emotional side of fostering could have on your mental health.
+Past mental illness is not a bar to becoming a foster carer, in fact, there is no diagnosis that can automatically prevent you fostering.
+However, you would need to discuss this with any fostering service that you apply to.
+A medical report is always sought as part of the assessment process, and you would also need to consider the impact of fostering's emotional side on your mental health.

 Do I have to speak English to a high standard to be a foster carer?

 A large number of children in foster care do not have English as a first language and being placed in a home where their first language is spoken can be very beneficial for them.
 You will need a good level of spoken and written English to be able to communicate with other professionals, support children’s education and make notes and keep records.
 If you have any particular communication needs, a fostering service should be willing to discuss this with you.